mortezakowkabi/jcb-persian-documentation/017-Layout-Setup.md

 $item = $displayData; // the specific item passed from Dynamic Get
 ```

-You can then customize the layout’s output based on the `$viewKey`.
+You can then customize the layout's output based on the `$viewKey`.

 ---